 You can edit song specific settings and lyrics by tapping on the detail disclosure icon in any screen where a song list is displayed when playback is not running.
 The Song Details screen consist of different sections that are described below.
+Depending on the song type some sections may not be visible.

 On the top of the screen is a icon which will reload tags and waveform from the audio file.